MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-get-started.md

 If you have already signed up for an Azure subscription, go to [Azure portal](https://portal.azure.com) and ensure you can create an application registration under Azure Active Directory.
 If not however, you can go to the [Azure](https://azure.microsoft.com) site and sign up for a free trial.

 1. In [Azure portal](https://portal.azure.com) go to **Azure Active Directory**
 1. Click on **Properties** and copy the value of **Directoy ID** and record it as config variable **AAD tenant** for upcoming steps.
-Alternatively you can use the domain name from your AAD login email.
+Alternatively, you can use the domain name from your AAD login email.

 ## Application registration